Lighting Retrofit Case Study

 3. Final Focus

-Once the artifacts are installed, trained focusers perform the final focusing to emphasize
+Once the artifacts are installed, trained focusers perform the final focusing to emphasize key aspects of the objects and minimize shadows and glare.

 Why consider modern lighting for existing Museum Showcases?